hackclub/OnBoard/projects/Alex Hayes NFC Card/README.md

 I made a nfc card folling th hacker-card tutorial found on the hack club website with intention to learn pcb design.
 I have learnt how to use easy eda and find resouces to help me.

 <!-- How much is it going to cost? -->
-It will cost $18.62 fo my design
+It will cost $18.62 for my design